agiens/worldmodel/README.md

-# worldmodel for agiens.com
+# worldmodel
 The World Model is a framework to train agiens to understand and engineer solutions for the survival machine of life.
+Agiens are cooperating and self-evolving LLM-driven apps hirable as teams of assistants at agiens.com.

 Intro
 ---